Sea Ice Thickness Data Sets: Overview & Comparison Table

 While satellite observations of sea ice extent and concentration are available from 1979, long-term high quality (daily and high spatial resolution) observations of sea ice thickness remain limited as a result of few satellite and in situ observations.
 Reconstructions using numerous observational sources show a 65% decline in annual mean sea ice thickness in the central Arctic since the 1970s (Lindsay and Schweiger , 2015).
 Existing observations of sea ice thickness can differ through spatial and temporal coverage, measurement uncertainties, and methods of estimation.

-In the last decade, satellite-based altimetry has improved our spatial and temporal coverage of sea ice thickness.
-Prior to these satellite observations, spare sea ice thickness data are available from submarine upward looking sonar and moorings.
+In the last two decades, satellite-based altimetry has improved our spatial and temporal coverage of sea ice thickness.
+Prior to these satellite observations, sparse sea ice thickness data are available from submarine upward looking sonar and moorings.
+These measure the depth of ice below the water level (draft), which can then be converted to ice thickness.
 Limited data is even available from 1947 in the Canadian Arctic Archipelago.
-More recently, ERS-1/ERS-2 (1993-2001), ICESat (2003-2009) and now CryoSat-2 (2010-2017) provide nearly pan-Arctic observations of sea ice thickness.
-These altimetry-based estimates of sea ice thickness can be derived by measuring the height above the water level (freeboard), using snow and sea ice densities, estimating the snow depth on top of the ice, and assuming hydrostatic equilibrium.
-Satellites estimates of sea ice thickness can also be derived from brightness temperature, such as in the Soil Moisture and Ocean Salinity (SMOS) Mission.
-Meanwhile, estimates of sea ice thickness from upward-looking sonar and mooring data measure ice drift before converting to sea ice thickness.
-This can also induce uncertainties and errors through changing bottom roughness.
+Since the early 1990s satellite altimeters including ERS-1/ERS-2 (1993-2001), Envisat (2002-2012) and ICESat (2003-2009) have been used to estimate sea ice thickness, but their orbital coverage meant measurements were limited to the region of oldest, thickest ice in the Arctic Ocean.
+Currently, CryoSat-2 (2010-) and ICESat-2 (2018-) provide nearly pan-Arctic observations of sea ice thickness up to 88N.
+They also measure the sea ice in much finer detail than their predecessors.
+ICESat-2, for example, is able to detect individual photons form the sea ice surface, from an area as small as 11 m diameter.
+Altimetry-based estimates of sea ice thickness can be derived by measuring the height above the water level (freeboard), using snow and sea ice densities, estimating the snow depth on top of the ice, and assuming hydrostatic equilibrium.

 As a result of the limited temporal and spatial estimates of sea ice thickness, ice-ocean models with data assimilation are also a useful tool in providing sea ice thickness “reanalysis.”
 The Pan-Arctic Ice-Ocean Modeling and Assimilation System (PIOMAS) is a coupled ice and ocean model with sea ice thickness data available over the satellite era (from 1979) (Zhang and Rothrock , 2003).
 PIOMAS has been widely validated against sea ice thickness data sets (such as ICESat), and its uncertainties are addressed in Schweiger et al.(2011).
 PIOMAS has the capabilities of assimilating sea surface temperatures, sea ice concentration, and sea ice velocity data.
 The model is driven by atmospheric surface forcings from daily mean NCEP-NCAR (R1) reanalysis.